Sermon: Love's Emotional Dimension

 I want you to think of how any relationship grows more and more intimate.
 It grows more and more intimate by giving it time and attention, and conforming to the other person's preferences within the relationship.
 The reason I say that last one is because we are primarily thinking of a relationship with God.

 But, to some extent, what I said also applies to human relationships.
 I want you to think of this primarily between a man and a woman.
 What I have just said is what brings two people together into marriage.
 Giving time and attention to and conforming to the preferences of the other in the relationship.
-If time and attention is broken off, the relationship begins to wither and at some point it will come to a complete end.
+If time and attention are broken off, the relationship begins to wither and at some point it will come to a complete end.
 Right?
 That is right.

 What Christ is explaining here in John 15:9-11 is that there is a mystical union between God and us.
 We really are united to Him.
 There is a union there.
 He is in us.
 We are in Him.
 We are commanded, though, to continue in Him.
 And the way we continue in Him is by conforming to His likes and dislikes.
 Otherwise, what happens is that the relationship begins to break off, because the intimacy begins to become dissolved.